Dream tools of the future

 In the morning before boarding I meet Chris Cohoe, who is the chairman of the Rockmountaineer in Calgary and Lake Louise.
 And in this capacity, he has to travel the 150 kilometer between the two commons at each turn of the train.

 Therefore, he has a particularly original version of the mobile office: a transparent Plexiglas case with various compartments, into which he sorted all his office utensils clearly.
 A grip, and Chris has what he needs.

-It doesn't look as stylish as the leather suitcases that I see everywhere in business use, but it's incredibly practical because you don't have to dig around for the utensils, you can find them on a handle.
+It doesn't look as stylish as the leather cases that I see everywhere in business use, but it's incredibly practical because you don't have to rummage around for the utensils, you can find them on a handle.
 Or as Chris says: “Its just handy.”

 Later in the train, I meet Travis Catfish from Austin, Texas, who manages the kitchens at Rocky Mountanier.
 And that means for each of the two travel days once breakfast and once 3 course menu for the first class travelers - not a ready-made menu but a freshly cooked meal.

 Cooking for many people in a small space is not the challenge, says Travis, who has already cooked in 14 different restaurants.
 Rather, it is the constant swaying of the train that meanders through the Rocky Mountains: “If you are not careful, the food flies towards you.
 It's like cooking on a surfboard, ”says Travis.